 - Here are some great resources to practice the DELF test, no matter your level, including recordings for the listening portion.

 - This site is especially great if you don’t know what level you are yet.

 - This Canadian site offers resources and test exams for the DILF, DELF and DALF C1.

 - This site has tons of mock exams, giving you more than enough opportunities to practice.

 - Here are some great resources to practice the DALF test, no matter your level, including recordings for the listening portion.

 - Sample papers for the C1 tend to be available on DELF sites, but the C2 is a bit harder to come by.
 This site offers some great sample DALF C2 papers, and here’s a downloadable C2 test to try.

 No matter which test you take, the best thing you can do to ensure that you succeed is continue to work on your French.
-Use FluentU resources, keep reading and speaking, and you’ll be showing off your DILF, DELF or DALF diploma in no time.
+Use FluentU resources (more on that below), keep reading and speaking, and you’ll be showing off your DILF, DELF or DALF diploma in no time.